|MiFID II position limits for commodity derivatives|

 As regards the aggregation of positions within the corporate groupings the organisations EFET, Eurelectric, EUROPEX in the document Ensuring effective and efficient regulation of European commodity derivative markets of 4 September 2015 argued that positions' aggregation should be restricted to a person's fully consolidated subsidiaries only, however, the binding rules do not reflect explicitly this postulate.

-Instead, Article 4 the Commission Delegated Regulation mandates the netting of positions of "subsidiary undertakings" and Recital 4 of the said Regulation refers to aggregation at the group level if a parent undertaking "can control the use of positions".
+Instead, Article 4 the Commission Delegated Regulation (EU) 2017/591 of 1 December 2016 mandates the netting of positions of "subsidiary undertakings" and Recital 4 of the said Regulation refers to aggregation at the group level if a parent undertaking "can control the use of positions".

 The said Recital 4 states: